Explore your interests before college

 Astrophysics and Evolutionary Biology: The Origins of Life

-How did the universe begin?
-When did life enter the picture?
+How did the universe and life begin?
 Why do some species survive, while others perish?
 Delve into the history of the cosmos.
-If you’re thinking about a future in STEM (science, technology, engineering, mathematics), medicine, or even the law or business, you’ll acquire a working knowledge of the most basic questions about how our universe and life evolved.
-Learn through engaging video by Case Western Reserve instructors, Dr. Patricia Princehouse and Dr. Glenn Starkman, and participate in live sessions with mentors.
+If you’re thinking about a future in STEM, medicine, or even law or business, you’ll be able to answer the most basic questions about how our universe and life evolved.
+Learn through engaging videos by CWRU instructors, Dr. Patricia Princehouse and Dr. Glenn Starkman.

 Social Entrepreneurship: The Business of Helping Others

 Is it possible to apply innovative entrepreneurial thinking for the social good?
-This online course will show you how creative companies are doing just that.
-You’ll learn how social entrepreneurs get started, build a value proposition, find customers, identify problems, come up with solutions and organize a team.
-If you are thinking about majoring in business, see yourself as a budding entrepreneur or value social responsibility, this course is a must.
-Learn through engaging video by Case Western Reserve instructors Michael Goldberg and Megan Buchter, and participate in live sessions with mentors.
+This course shows how creative companies are doing just that.
+You’ll see how social entrepreneurs get started, build a value proposition, find customers, identify problems, and create solutions.
+If you’re thinking about majoring in business, see yourself as an entrepreneur, or value social responsibility, this course is a must.
+Learn through engaging videos by CWRU instructors Michael Goldberg and Megan Buchter.

 How you will benefit